iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 	|          | 0x00              | Observed Velocity   | rad / s   | float     | SDO/PDO RO | The current observed velocity                                        |
 	+----------+-------------------+---------------------+-----------+-----------+------------+----------------------------------------------------------------------+

 The *Access Column* specifies how each object dictionary entry may be accessed.
 All spin control parameters are read/write accessible via the Service Data Object (SDO) protocol.
 The real time variables *Observed Angle* and *Observed Velocity* are read only accessible through either SDO or the Process Data Object (PDO) Protocol.
-To interact via PDO, you must have a CANOpen node capable of creating a SYNC message.
-Only after reception of a SYNC message will the observed angle and velocities be read via PDO.
+To interact via PDO, you must have a secondary CANOpen node capable of creating SYNC messages.
+Only after reception of a SYNC message will the observed angle and velocity be read via PDO.

 Node ID and Layer Setting Services (LSS)
 *****************************************
 All Fortiq modules default to a CANOpen Node-ID of 1.
 This value is user settable via the Layer Setting Services (LSS) protocol.
 Node ID changes via LSS will be saved to persistent memory, meaning you must only change the value once in your initial system setup.

-Please refer to `this document <https://us.nanotec.com/products/manual/PD4E_CANopen_EN/bus%252Fcan%252Flss.html?cHash=0bd15c1cd3340dfc546f95e5c1f85a12>`_ for further LSS service instructions.
+Please refer to `this document <https://us.nanotec.com/products/manual/PD4E_CANopen_EN/bus%252Fcan%252Flss.html?cHash=0bd15c1cd3340dfc546f95e5c1f85a12>`_ for further details on Layer Setting Services.

 Please note, in order to change your Node-ID, the motor must be in LSS configuration mode, all LSS commands contain 8 bytes of data, and Node ID is not part of the COB-ID.

 Sample CANOpen Project with Fullmo Kickdrive
 =============================================

 The following are images and descriptions of a project in `Fullmo Kickdrive <https://kickdrive.de/en/index.htm>`_.
-Fullmo Kickdrive is used to connect with a `PCAN-USB interface <https://www.peak-system.com/PCAN-USB.199.0.html?&L=1>`_ to a CANBUS with 1 or more connected Fortiq motors.
+Fullmo Kickdrive is used to connect with a `PCAN-USB interface <https://www.peak-system.com/PCAN-USB.199.0.html?&L=1>`_ to a CAN bus with 1 or more connected Vertiq modules.

 .. _Spinning your Module: